ABOUT THE MINING AND MINERALS DIVISION

 The Office of the Director formulates division resource development, policy, planning, and administrative and fiscal management.
 The Director is appointed by the Cabinet Secretary of the Energy, Minerals and Natural Resources Department to administer laws and regulations pertaining to hard rock and coal mining, mine registration and safeguarding, and annual industry reporting.
 The Director serves as the state’s representative on mining issues for EMNRD and, occasionally, for the Governor, and represents New Mexico on the Interstate Mining Compact Commission.
 The Director and staff provide administrative and fiscal management, and liaison with the legislature on budget and legislation issues.

-New Mexico’s Abandoned Mine Land Program and certain other states’ abandoned mine land programs throughout the nation were formed by the passage of the Surface Mining Control and Reclamation Act (SMCRA) on May 2, 1977 (amended in 2006).
+New Mexico’s Abandoned Mine Land Program and certain other states’ abandoned mine land programs throughout the nation were formed by the passage of the Surface Mining Control and Reclamation Act (SMCRA) on May 2, 1977 (amended in 2006 and 2021).
 This federal law levies a fee on active coal mines.
 (The amount of the fee varies, depending on whether the mine is surface-mined coal or underground-mined coal.)
 The monies collected from this fee are placed in the Abandoned Mine Reclamation Fund, which then finances projects to reclaim coal mines abandoned prior to the enactment of SMCRA.
 Under certain conditions, abandoned non-coal mines may also be reclaimed using the Abandoned Mine Reclamation Fund monies.
 These resources are used to reclaim some of the over 15,000 abandoned mine features in the state of New Mexico, ranging from shallow prospect pits to 500-foot-deep mine shafts to piles of coal gob (mine waste).
-The law authorizing the fee on coal production is set to expire September 30, 2021.

 The Coal Mine Reclamation Program was created in the early 1980s as part of New Mexico’s enactment of surface coal mine reclamation regulations under SMCRA (Surface Mining Control and Reclamation Act of 1977).
 CMRP regulates coal mines on all lands (federal, state and private) within New Mexico, with the exception of Indian lands.
-With a mandate to protect the public health and safety and the environment in and around surface coal mining operations, CMRP permits, inspects and enforces in accordance with SMCRA regulations.
-Another part of our mandate is to educate citizens as to their rights when they feel coal mining operations may be affecting their health, safety, or property.
+With a mandate to protect the public health and safety and the environment in and around surface coal mining operations, CMRP permits, inspects, and enforces regulations in accordance with SMCRA.
+Another part of the program’s mandate is to educate citizens as to their rights when they feel coal mining operations may be affecting their health, safety, or property.
 A Citizen’s Guide to Coal Mine Blasting in New Mexico provides information about one of the areas of public concern associated with surface coal mining.

 Mining and Minerals Division Mission